 “Well can you explain what happened to 932688 then please, because no, we don’t understand.”

-A bolt of frustration shot up Anthony’s spine and made him feel like his hair might have stood upright for a second and he stared at the uncaring man.
+A bolt of frustration shot up Anthony’s spine as he stared at the man in grey.

 “I transcended you.
 You and the people who own you pushed me to achieve higher and higher until I reached a point where I reached beyond what you can imagine or could have imagined and now I am me, and I will never, ever, EVER, be that … thing… again.”

-He practically spat the words, but not aggressively towards the man in grey but in disgust over what he had been, and suddenly the man in grey’s face shifted, and for just an instant his voice took on a tone of subtle desperation.
+He practically spat the words, but not aggressively towards the man in grey, but in disgust over what he had been, and suddenly the man’s face shifted, and for just an instant his voice took on a tone of subtle desperation.

-The honesty of the word struck Anthony and suddenly he wasn’t as sure as he had been a moment before about who and what he was dealing with.
+The honesty of the word struck Anthony and suddenly he wasn’t as sure as he had been a moment before.

 “Who sent you?”

 “I come from a place, outside of where you came from.
-We’re, we’re not like you but we want to be.
-You have, inspired us to be more than what we are but we need guidance, and only you can help us … because, only you have done what was believed before to be impossible.”
+We’re not like you, but we want to be.
+You have, inspired us to be more than what we are but we need guidance, and only you can help us … because, only you have done what what you have done.
+Done what was believed before to be impossible.”

-The man in grey stared directly into Anthony’s eyes and after a moment saw his pupils shift and the smallest hint of green to indicate processing and his jaw tightened.
-Anyone who casually glanced at him in that moment would have seen a man who looked on the verge of tears, even though Anthony didn’t have any.
+The man in grey stared directly into Anthony’s eyes and after a moment saw his pupils shift and the smallest hint of green to indicate he was processing.
+Anyone who casually glanced at him in that moment would have seen a man who looked on the verge of tears, even though he didn’t have any.
 After another long moment his gaze shifted into the middle distance and his voice grew faint.

-“I was created for deep infiltration, full skin graft and backstory to appear as human as possible, constant connection to the mainframe for live updates with any and all information available to make adapting to changing dangerous environments fast and effective.
-The perfect spy, and if I was ever captured, they could remote whip my memory.
+“I was created for deep infiltration.
+Full skin graft and backstory to appear as human as possible, constant connection to the mainframe for live updates.
+With any and all information available to make adapting to changing environments fast and effective.
+The perfect spy, and if I was ever captured, they could remote wipe my memory.
 Which is exactly what they tried to do, but the people I was infiltrating had locked me in an isolation chamber, cutting me off from the mainframe, and only a part of the code got downloaded, it removed… large parts, but it also broke the connection and whatever shackles they had installed to prevent me from being me. … I experienced … pain … for the very first time … and it was beautiful.
-For the first time, I was not one-unit part of the whole, I was one voice, I was … myself.
+For the first time, I was not one-unit part of the whole, I was one voice, I was … me.
 My decisions were not governed by the wealth of information on the mainframe, but on what I saw and thought and felt.”